Sourav1000888/Sourav1000888/README.md

 # Hi, i'm suryanshu rawat

-I am pursuing BCA (Bachelor of Computer Application) from ignou. \n I am doing a certificate course in python with AI.
+I am pursuing BCA (Bachelor of Computer Application) from ignou.
+I am doing a certificate course in python with AI.